citp/privacy-policy-historical/w/wh/whi/white.net.md

-> *The following text is extracted and transformed from the white.net privacy policy that was archived on 2014-04-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140407074334id_/http%3A//white.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the white.net privacy policy that was archived on 2014-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121102112id_/http%3A//white.net/privacy-policy) for the most accurate reproduction.*

-# White.net | Privacy
+# Our Privacy Policy | White.net

 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.